pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 <h3> Step 2 - Edit Domain Controller Settings </h3>

- <p>In this step, we are going to be edit the Domain Controllers Virtual Network Interface Card (NIC) to be static.
+ <p>In this step, we are going to edit the Domain Controllers Virtual Network Interface Card (NIC) to be static.
 This is important because as we get into the lab, we will want the client to always to connect to the domain controller.
-If the domain controller's private IP is dynamic,c then there is a great chance that the IP address will change, making it hard for the client to connect successfully.
-We will start by clicking on our domain controller on our "Virtual Machines"page. </p>
+If the domain controller's private IP is dynamic, then there is a great chance that the IP address will change, making it hard for the client to connect successfully.
+We will start by clicking on our domain controller on our "Virtual Machines" page. </p>

 <p>
 <img src="https://i.imgur.com/meU9lFQ.png"/>
 </p>

 <p> After clicking on the domain controller, on the left sidebar, click on the drop-down menu for Networking and select Network Settings.
-On this page,e you can see the public IP, private IP, network interface (green icon), and other things.
+On this page, you can see the public IP, private IP, network interface (green icon), and other things.
 Click on the network interface that has the green icon. </p>

 <p>
 <img src="https://i.imgur.com/o1FdReH.png"/>
 </p>

-<p> When can now see that the private IP for our domain controller is dynamic.
+<p> We can now see that the private IP for our domain controller is dynamic.
 We have to change it to static.
 Click on ipconfig1. </p>

 <p>
 <img src="https://i.imgur.com/o1FdReH.png"/>